tuttizpro218/RAB_emulator/README.md

 2. Install Bluestacks.
 3. Open Instances.
 ![Screenshot](https://i.imgur.com/Urj6Vd4.png)
-4. You will get this window.
+4. You will get this window. (you don't need to log in to gmail account, and you get a short tutorial)
 ![Screenshot](https://i.imgur.com/KYxZ7kG.png)
 5. Go to the settings.
 ![Screenshot](https://i.imgur.com/S09DopP.png)